 Pay special attention to the safety instructions and to the risk of injury.

 Explain to your child the techniques of riding and falling, e.g., how shifting weight can influence handling characteristics.

-- Familiarize your child with the controls. - Adjust the basic position of the hand brake lever. ( p.
-71) - Adjust the basic position of the foot brake lever. ◄ (□ p.
-79) - Before using the vehicle for the first time, ensure that the basic settings of the chassis are suitable for the weight of your child. - Allow your child to become accustomed to the handling of the motorcycle on suitable terrain, preferably on a large, open meadow.
+- Familiarize your child with the controls. - Adjust the basic position of the foot brake lever. ◄ (□ p.
+80) - Before using the vehicle for the first time, ensure that the basic settings of the chassis are suitable for the weight of your child. - Allow your child to become accustomed to the handling of the motorcycle on suitable terrain, preferably on a large, open meadow.